htb2m/GRACE/README.txt

  	b. <Linux version to be tested>

 3. Installation guide
 	a.
-Download: Download the zipped GRACE file from [link to download]. b.Unzip: Extract the contents of the ZIP file to a desired location.
+Download: Download the zipped GRACE file from SI [link]. b.Unzip: Extract the contents of the ZIP file to a desired location.
 This will create a folder containing: i.GRACE: The executable file.
 	ii.
 AminoAcids.csv: This file can be modified to limit the amino acid pool for sequence generation.
 Ensure that values are either 0 or 1.